 Note that we probably won’t be able to update these files every month, but will try our best to release a new update list every 2 or 3 months at the latest.

 These lists do not contain all available Microsoft patches but those that will bring a standard system up to date in accordance with Windows Update.
-The one exception is the definitions for Windows Defender which are updated daily.
+One exception is the definitions for Windows Defender which are updated daily.
 Double click the downloaded .ULZ file to import the list to the WUD program.

 Note: If you don’t get a popup saying the ULZ file has been imported, for some reason your system has not been correctly configured to recognize the .ULZ filetype.
 The .ULZ is actually a renamed ZIP file containing a .UL file which is an XML file.
 To manually import the update list, extract the .ULZ file with an archiver such as 7-Zip and copy the .UL file to the following location: